 College Code: SC

-The College of Science at George Mason University is a leader in scientific discovery and the creation of innovative solutions for the rapidly-changing needs of today’s world.
+The College of Science (Mason Science) at George Mason University is a leader in scientific discovery and the creation of innovative solutions for the rapidly-changing needs of today’s world.
 The college prides itself in being home to a diverse population of students from across the U.S. and around the world.
-Here in our college, we are a magnet for minds interested in scientific disciplines and we offer enhanced undergraduate and graduate research opportunities to our students.
-The college is also one of Mason’s leaders in entrepreneurship and is home to the NSF I-Corp Site grant.
-With new discoveries, we are adding to Mason’s portfolio of patents, licenses, and spin-off companies.
+Mason Science is a magnet for minds interested in scientific disciplines and it offers enhanced undergraduate and graduate research opportunities to its students.
+With new science and technology discoveries, the college is also one of Mason’s entrepreneurship leaders, adding to Mason’s portfolio of patents, licenses, and spin-off companies.

-The College of Science serves the university through teaching Mason Core courses in a variety of scientific disciplines and is a leader in the development of creative STEM initiatives to challenge and engage students at all levels.
+Mason Science serves the university through teaching Mason Core courses in a variety of scientific disciplines and is a leader in the development of creative Science, Technology, Engineering, and Mathematics (STEM) initiatives to challenge and engage students at all levels.
 The college also serves the community and region as a resource for science education for K–12 students, teacher training, and community outreach programs.
-Our faculty strive to impart creativity, rigorous, analytical thinking, and clear communication as they help students explore new ideas and develop novel approaches to problem-solving.
-Students are thus prepared for their role as informed citizens in a complex, global society and are able to adapt to an ever-changing world.
+The college's faculty strive to impart creativity, rigorous, analytical thinking, and clear communication as they help students explore new ideas and develop novel approaches to problem-solving.
+Students are thus prepared for their role as informed citizens in a complex global society and are able to adapt to an ever-changing world.

-Amaya, Barreto, Bazaz Gettys, Berea, Bulancea, Burtch, Craft, Dumas, Durac, Edwards, Emelianenko, Erb, Fede, Flores, Hahn, Hayes, Grant, Jafri, Jones, Kasik, Khan, Kim, Kinser, Klinger, Knight, Lewis, Lopez, Mason, McKenna, O'Toole, Peters, Pfoser, Polayes, Rancourt, Rockwood, Rubin, Rule, Sausville, Scott, So, St. Germain, Stan, Stone, Sweeney, Turner, Uhen, Van Aken, Vaisman, Verardo, Weatherspoon, Wever, Yang
+Amaya, Barreto, Bazaz Gettys, Berea, Bishop, Blaisten-Barojas, Bulancea, Buraik, Burtch, Chen, Clayborne, Craft, DeVito, Dumas, Durac, Edwards, Emelianenko, Erb, Fede, Fowler, Flores, Hahn, Hayes, Grant, Jafri, Jones, Kasik, Khan, Kim, Kinser, Klinger, Knight, Lewis, Lopez, Mason, McKenna, O'Toole, Peters, Pfoser, Rancourt, Rubin, Rule, Sausville, Scott, So, St. Germain, Stan, Stone, Sweeney, Turner, Uhen, Van Aken, Vaisman, Verardo, Weatherspoon, Yang

 College Policies